aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.media/gstreamer.md

 that copy, so the ordinary GNU General Public License applies to all subsequent copies and derivative works made from that copy.

-  This option is useful when you wish to copy part of the code of the Library into a program that is not a library.
+  This option is useful when you wish to copy part of the id of the Library into a program that is not a library.

-  4. You may copy and distribute the Library (or a portion or derivative of it, under Section 2) in object code or executable form under the terms of Sections 1 and 2 above provided that you accompany it with the complete corresponding machine-readable source code, which must be distributed under the terms of Sections 1 and 2 above on a medium customarily used for software interchange.
+  4. You may copy and distribute the Library (or a portion or derivative of it, under Section 2) in object id or executable form under the terms of Sections 1 and 2 above provided that you accompany it with the complete corresponding machine-readable source id, which must be distributed under the terms of Sections 1 and 2 above on a medium customarily used for software interchange.

-  If distribution of object code is made by offering access to copy from a designated place, then offering equivalent access to copy the source code from the same place satisfies the requirement to distribute the source code, even though third parties are not compelled to copy the source along with the object code.
+  If distribution of object id is made by offering access to copy from a designated place, then offering equivalent access to copy the source id from the same place satisfies the requirement to distribute the source id, even though third parties are not compelled to copy the source along with the object id.

   5. A program that contains no derivative of any portion of the Library, but is designed to work with the Library by being compiled or